 One of the chicest choices of the bunch, white marbled quartz countertops are both refined and versatile.
-Whether you’re finishing off a modern, minimalistic kitchen or a more unpolished, farmhouse-styled space, they add a certain luxurious charm that everyone will appreciate.
-Take this kitchen we found on Cambriausa for example, cottage-flavored and posh too.
+Whether you’re finishing off a modern, minimalistic kitchen or a more unpolished, farmhouse-style space, they add a certain luxurious charm that everyone will appreciate.
+Take this kitchen we found on Cambriausa, cottage-flavored and posh.

 A taupe topping is a great choice for our more traditional lovers.
 Pairing well with both white and black accented, those who thrive off warmer neutrals should give the quartz countertop a second look.
 The sprinkling of dark details creates an interesting contrast as well, like this look we found from Refined Renovations.

-Check out this hazey grey, blended beauty.
-With a certain – and perfect – mix of femininity and contemporary tone, this is another versatile neutral to choose.
+Check out this hazy grey, blended beauty.
+This is another versatile neutral to choose with a certain – and perfect – mix of femininity and contemporary tone.
 Playing well with a large variety of interior design styles, the haze blend has a softer, more delicate approach to the overall kitchen.

 Are you looking for a quartz countertop option that’s a bit more monochromatic?
-This camel tone is great for the minimalist but also those with more traditional value and vision for the home.
+This camel tone is great for the minimalist and those with the more traditional value and vision for the home.
 HGTV gave us the scoop on this space.

 Taking a tour – courtesy of YouTube – could bring you bouts of inspiration that you need.
-Midnight black is one of the most popular of countertop choices because of its versatility.
-But, it also sets the tone for something chicer, more unique as well as providing lively contrast to a lighter kitchen.
+Midnight black is one of the most popular countertop choices because of its versatility.
+But, it also sets the tone for something chicer, more unique, and provides a lively contrast to a lighter kitchen.